-The School Food Programs administers the USDA Foods (formerly the Commodity Food Program), Department of Defense (DoD) Fresh Produce Program, Fresh Fruit and Vegetable Program (FFVP), Farm to School and School Garden programs.
-The overarching goal is to provide access to nutritious foods that support the National School Lunch, School Breakfast and Summer Food Service Programs and other programs administered at schools.
+The School Food Programs administers the USDA Foods Program (formerly the Commodity Food Program), Department of Defense (DoD) Fresh Produce Program, Fresh Fruit and Vegetable Program (FFVP) and, Farm to School and School Garden programs.
+The overarching goal is to provide access to nutritious foods that support the National School Lunch, School Breakfast, Summer Food Service Programs and, other programs administered at schools.

 The USDA Foods Program distributes wholesome foods such as grains, fruits, vegetables and proteins to support school meals that meet USDA regulations.

 The DoD Fresh Program makes a wide variety of fresh fruits and vegetables accessible to schools to be incorporated into salad bars, recipes and the daily menu.

 Healthy Harvest for Arizona Schools is a marketing campaign designed to encourage foodservice to purchase and promote Arizona grown vegetables when available in an effort to increase student acceptability of various vegetables offered at meal time.

 The Arizona Farm to School Program connects schools with local producers and educates students by bridging the gap from field to plate.